Whether you enjoy eggs sunny side up, poached or in egg salad, no one enjoys the stains they can leave on fabrics.

 The same cleaning solution and techniques recommended for carpet can be used to remove egg stains from upholstery.
 Do not over wet the fabric because excess moisture in the cushions can cause a problem.

-If the upholstery is vintage or silk, consult a professional or if you need more stain removal tips.
+If the upholstery is vintage or silk, consult a professional or learn more about specific stain removal tips.